andrewkuhl/kube/README.md

 </details>

 ## What is this?
+I am creating a local cloud infastructure using raspberry pi's and other computers in my house.
 When I started on this I had no idea what kubernetes was or what I was getting myself into.
+It's really a complex subject and I won't really go into it because I don't fully understand it, I have a couple raspberry pi's and computers and kubernetes is a way to orchestrate everything into a mass of CPU and RAM to run containerized applications.

 <!-- GETTING STARTED -->
 ## Getting Started